Arthur-Woodlee/Platformer/Platformer.PlatformerSequenceElementSelector/README.md

 `PlatformMoveSequence` uses a private constructor and exposes a static `Create(...)` method.

-This design allows the method to return `null` when conditions are not mets.
+This design allows the method to return `null` when conditions are not mets(Factory Method Pattern).
 It ensures that invalid or non-permissible sequences are never instantiated.